martinrossil/star-rating/README.md

 We add the static class member observedAttributes() above the constructor, to watch for attributes changes.
-The methos should return an Array of strings, representing the attribute names.
+The method should return an Array of strings, representing the attribute names.
 Be careful, no uppercase characters!

 ```ts